FOUR FAST AND EASY TIPS TO PREPARE FOR YOUR ENGAGEMENT SESSION

 In this blog post I am going to give you four fast and easy tips to prepare for your engagement or portrait session while minimizing stress and enjoying the experience.
 After booking your photographer, you’re excited about the idea of having updated photos or for some of you, Your Very First Photo Session, but uneasy about getting prepared for your session.
 This is where I come in.
 I will be here to guide you every step of the way.
 Here are four easy tips to help you have the photo session of your dreams!

-If you are buying new outfits, make sure everything fits and you are COMFORTABLE in it well before your session.
+If you are buying new outfits, make sure everything fits, wrinkle free and you are COMFORTABLE in it well before your session.
 If you feel uncomfortable or awkward in your clothes you won’t enjoy the experience nearly as much.
 Have outfits laid out and ready to go on session day so you can be sure you have everything.
 Use an amazing tool like Style & Select (https://styleandselect.com) for picking outfits that coordinate instead of match.
 Coordinating your outfits gives your photos so much more depth and feeling.
 It allows people’s personalities to shine through.
 If everyone matches the photos can often look bland.

 If you simply have no idea and need help reach out to your photographer.
 Many Photographers are great at Styling their clients.
 They can tell you what will photograph well for different locations, etc. Pinterest can be a great tool for this.
 You can create a Pinterest board with ideas and share it with your photographer.
 Try to avoid anything too trendy.
 This will ensure that your photos stay timeless.
 If you are doing two different looks choose one that is a dressier look and one that is more casual.
 Things to consider: pick something you’ll be comfortable in, if you choose a flowy skirt, wear a more fitted top.
 Your photographer will have you moving around a lot, so ensure you can stand, sit, lay, and maybe even dance!
 Weather might also impact on your outfit choice depending on where you live.
 I always advice my clients to bring comfortable shoes for locations with lots of walking.
 Most of the time the ladies will want to wear heels and it can get uncomfortable very fast.
 Accessories like hats an scarfs always look great.
 Have fun with it but also think about where you will want to put your photos so make sure you pick colors that will coordinate with your decor.